damienbod/AspNetCoreExperiments/README.md

 # ASP.NET Core 6

-## Blazor .NET 6 BFF
+## Blazor .NET 6 BFF  (BlazorHosted.Server)

-Using the BFF to secure using Azure AD
+Using the Backend for frontend to secure using Azure AD

-## ASP.NET Core 6
+## ASP.NET Core 6 Razor

 Razor page application secured using Azure AD